 Although it can be tempting to build a very creative website or portfolio you should always make sure you've got the basics.
 When a client is trying to decide between multiple photographers they might have 20+ tabs open on their browser.
 If you don't easily provide the necessary information right away they won't contact you.

 Understanding how clients make decisions

-It's vital for your to understand how clients make decisions about who to work with.
+You need to understand how clients make decisions about who to work with.
 If you don't understand this process you might be unintentionally turning off clients that might've otherwise loved to hire you.

 A general rule of thumb (works both professionally and personally) is that if you're expecting something from someone you need to make it as easy as possible for them to say yes.
 On top of making it easy for them to hire you, once you understand how clients make decisions there are a lot of things you can do to make the more likely to choose you.
-For instance, educate them about what to look for in a photographer (via a blog post for example) and get seen as an authority, offer to handle booking the studio, mention you have models, make-up artists, stylists, or assistants that you can work with.
+For instance, educate them about what to look for in a photographer (via a blog post for example) and get seen as an authority, offer to handle booking the studio, and mention you have models, make-up artists, stylists, or assistants that you can work with.
 There are many more things you could do, the point is simply that you need to make it so easy to work with you that it becomes an obvious choice.

 Boosting your online presence

-There are a lot of ways you can boost your online presence, it's important to be aware of existing options, weighting the pros and cons and staying up to date on new channels.
+There are a lot of ways you can boost your online presence, it's important to be aware of existing options, weigh the pros and cons and stay up to date on new channels.
 It's often better to pick 2-3 channels, focus, learn and improve your strategy in those spaces instead of trying to do everything at once.
 What are the chances you'll be great at doing SEO, LinkedIn, YouTube, Reddit, LinkedIn, referrals and Pinterest all at once right from the start?

 Creating special offers to gain more clients and keep existing ones